-When Donald Trump assumed the US presidency in January 2017, one of his first acts in office was the reintroduction of the Mexico City Policy (Global Gag Rule), a decision that undid years of global progress on reproductive rights, causing untold pain to millions of women and limiting their opportunities for the future.
+When Donald Trump became President in January 2017, one of his first acts was to reinstate the Global Gag Rule, a decision that undid years of global progress on reproductive rights, hurting millions of women and limiting their opportunities for the future.

-MSI has never and will never sign the Global Gag Rule and in 2017, this meant we were unable to access USAID funding.
-For many of our programmes, in Uganda, Madagascar and Nepal, to name but a few, this led to service closures, a recorded rise in unintended pregnancies and unsafe abortions and a broader chilling effect, impacting partnerships and advocacy for women’s healthcare.
+For many MSI programmes—in Uganda, Madagascar and Nepal to name a few—this led to service closures, a recorded rise in unintended pregnancies and unsafe abortions and impacted partnerships and advocacy for women’s healthcare.

+To receive US government funding while the gag rule is in effect, organisations have to sign that they won’t provide or refer to abortion.
 MSI has never – and will never – sign the Global Gag Rule.
-So for us, Trump’s reintroduction of the policy meant a loss of USD $30 million a year: funding that had previously supported us to reach an estimated 2 million women with information and voluntary family planning services annually.
+We are proud to provide safe abortion care wherever the law permits.
+That means we were denied USD $30 million a year during Trump’s presidency; funding that had previously supported us to reach an estimated 2 million women with information and voluntary family planning services every year.